intellifi-nl/webapi-doc/security.md

 Alternatively, being logged into the graphical frontend (i.e. having a valid session cookie) grants full access to the API.
 This is particularly useful for using the API manually.
 However, a same-origin policy is enforced for cookie authentication.
 Therefore browser applications written in Javascript cannot be authenticated in this way.

 ### Secure connections (TLS)
 TLS security (i.e. `https` protocol) is enabled and enforced for Brains on \*.intellifi.nl domains.
 Brain virtual machine images shipped by Intellifi do not have TLS enabled by default, because this would require a valid certificate for the domain the Brain is going to be deployed on.

-Customers who have a Brain with their own domain name can contact Intellifi for information on how to install their own certificate so that TLS can be enabled.
+#### Certificate installation procedure
+This section is for customers who deploy a Brain on a domain name not managed by Intellifi and want to enable TLS security using a certificate for this domain.

+1. Make sure your certificate:
+    * Is valid for the domain name your Brain uses.
+    * Is signed by a trusted authority.
+    * Is exported to a `.key` and `.crt` file pair.
+The crt-file should contain all necessary information, including intermediate CA certificates if applicable.
+2. Log into the server with an SFTP client.
+Create the directory `/tmp/cert` if it does not exist.
+Upload the two files to this directory.
+3. Log into the server with an SSH client.
+Execute the command `sudo httpstool`, select the *install* option and enter your domain name.
+Afterwards, the *uninstall* option can be used to disable TLS again if this is necessary for some reason.

 ## Access management
 A graphical utility for managing Brain users and API keys is available on the right of the menu bar as "Admin panel" (visible only to administrator users).